-‘Paranormal Lockdown’ Investigates the Statler City Hotel [Spoilers]
+‘Paranormal Lockdown’ Investigates The Statler City Hotel [Spoilers]

 During this intriguing new episode of Paranormal Lockdown, paranormal experts Nick Groff and Katrina Weidman travel to Buffalo, N.Y., in order to spend 72 hours investigating the 18-story Statler City Hotel.
-This is the largest building that the Paranormal Lockdown team has investigated so far, with over 950,000 square feet to cover and although it will definitely be a challenge, Katrina and Nick try to focus on the hotel’s reported hot spots of paranormal activity.
+This is the largest building that the Paranormal Lockdown team has investigated so far, with over 950,000 square feet to cover, and although it will definitely be a challenge, Katrina and Nick try to focus on the hotel’s reported hot spots of paranormal activity.

 Elsworth Statler loved building hotels and this one was built in 1923.
 Presidents, jazz legends, mobsters, and the rich and famous often frequented the iconic “Grand Dame of Buffalo.”
 Eventually after a series of bankruptcies, the hotel was abandoned and slowly fell into disrepair.
 Purchased through an auction by the current owner in 2011, the first two floors of the Statler City Hotel have been restored to their former glory and are currently used as event spaces.